List of DuckTales characters: Ludwig Von Drake

 Ludwig Von Drake (voiced by Corey Burton) is an established Disney character, appearing in several Disney animation productions beginning in 1961.
 Often referred to as Donald's uncle, he is usually described as scientist and self-proclaimed universal expert.

 In the 1987 series, he only makes one appearance, as a psychiatrist treating Launchpad in "The Golden Fleecing".
+However, a near lookalike of von Drake appears in the crowd scenes of some episodes, including a victim of Burger Beagle's prank in "Scroogerello" (which is a noncanonical story as it is presented as Scrooge's dream).
+The episode "Hotel Strangeduck" features a character named Ludwig von Strangeduck, who is a distinct character but has some resemblance to von Drake.

 In the 2017 series, he is an old colleague of Scrooge's, and debuts in "From the Confidential Case Files of Agent 22!", appearing in a flashback segment set in 1968 as the resourceful director of international spy organization S.H.U.S.H.
 In the present day, Von Drake's children Corvus, Anya, and Klara have taken over some of his duties, including the management of his Arctic "doomsday vault" (inspired by the Svalbard Global Seed Vault), established in case of worldwide disaster.
 As of the series finale, "The Last Adventure!", Von Drake was captured by F.O.W.L. and forced to help them with their plans, which he claims kept him busy enough to live into the present.
 He is eventually rescued by the Ducks amidst their final battle with F.O.W.L.

 S.H.U.S.H. was first introduced, albeit without Von Drake, as a recurring organization in the Darkwing Duck animated series.